tgen/PepSeq-Design/README.md

 conda activate pepseq_design
 ```

-make sure you have software tool 'bcftools' install in your shell environment, otherwise load bcftools from TGen HPC node:
+make sure you have the software tool 'bcftools' installed in your shell environment, otherwise load the bcftools from HPC node:

 ```
 module load bcftools